The good news: we loved vegan Glasgow. The bad? We had to leave. The Ugly: mushy peas.

 The Sparknotes version of our Soy Division review is this: sausage rolls, impeccable pastry crust, the best quiche we’ve ever had, and fudgie wudgies.

-If we commuted daily to Merchant City, a downtown adjacent neighborhood, this would be a solid lunch spot.
+If we commuted daily to Merchant City, this would be a solid lunch spot.
 Picnic has lots of breakfast and lunch favorites like bagels and sandwiches with homemade fillings and spreads.
 It’d be hard to go wrong here.

 Picnic’s full Scottish breakfast was a much more healthy take on the plate, with most items being steamed or boiled, like the spinach and sliced beet, respectively.
 With lots of smoothie and salad options, this place is geared for the health conscious frequent eater outer.